msb1/covid19-tracker-fitter/README.md

 Data is updated at 8pm EST each day.
 Hospitalization data has not been available each day so it is not included at present but will be added in upcoming days.</h6>

+<h6>Note: for the past several days there have been dramatic adjustments to the deaths attributed
+to COVID19 in several states, especially in New York.
+This of course significantly changes model predictions.
+Hopefully, this is honest reporting but there are issues of concern which stem from adding many deaths to the COVID19 count without knowledge of whether COVID19 was involved - e.g., no COVID19 testing was done in numerous recently added deaths. </h6>

 <h4>CovidTracker.ipynb</h4>
 <ol>
 <li>Download daily Johns Hopkins COVID19 csv data with Python Pandas method into dataframe</li>